-Habilitation services are designed to assist beneficiaries in acquiring, retaining, and improving the self-help, socialization, and adaptive skills necessary to reside successfully in home- and community-based settings.
+Habilitation services are designed to assist individuals in acquiring, retaining, and improving the selfhelp, socialization, and adaptive skills necessary to reside successfully in home- and community-based settings.
 States vary in how they design and structure these programs, but common features include:

-- Community habilitation: Provides groups of children and/or adults in independent living with training on skills such as health and safety, socialization, money management, housekeeping, and computer literacy that are necessary to reside successfully in home- and community-based settings.
-The services are tailored to the valued outcomes and needs of the individual beneficiary and are typically provided in a non-certified community location. - Residential habilitation: Provides in-home, intensive training in skills like social behaviors, self-care, basic safety, personal hygiene, budgeting, shopping, household management, etc. The service is typically provided by a residential habilitation worker who is assigned to the beneficiary and works one-on-one on a regularly scheduled basis.
-The services may be offered either in a facility or in an individual residence and the amount of the service can vary depending on individual needs and state regulations. - Supported employment: Arranges paid employment for persons for whom competitive employment at or above minimum wage is unlikely and who, because of the severity of their disabilities, need intensive ongoing support to perform successfully in a work environment.
-The Centers for Medicare & Medicaid Services (CMS) and the Social Security Administration have promoted the employment of individuals with disabilities through implementation of the Ticket to Work and Work Incentives Improvement Act of 1999 (TWWIIA).
-TWWIIA strengthened the employment options for people with disabilities by instituting a Medicaid Buy-In option enabling workers to retain Medicaid health care benefits and by creating the Ticket to Work program under which the Social Security Administration provides beneficiaries with a Ticket they may use to obtain the services and jobs they need from newly designated Employment Networks.
+- Community habilitation: Provides groups of children and/or adults in independent living with training on skills such as health and safety, socialization, money management, housekeeping, and computer literacy that arenecessary to reside successfully in home- and community-based settings.
+The services are tailored to the valued outcomes and needs of the individual and are typically provided in a non-certified community location. - Residential habilitation: Provides in-home, intensive training in skills like social behaviors, selfcare, basic safety, personal hygiene, budgeting, shopping, household management, etc. The service is typically provided by a residential habilitation worker who is assigned to the individual and works one-on-one on a regularly scheduled basis.
+The services may be offered either in a facility or in an individual residence and the amount of the service can vary depending on individual needs and state regulations. - Supported employment:Defined by the Centers for Medicare & Medicaid Services (CMS) as employment support services for individuals who, because of their disabilities, need intensive ongoing support to obtain and maintain a job in competitive, customized, or self-employment in an integrated work setting in the general workforce for which the individuals is compensated at or above the minimum wage, but not less than the customary wage and level of benefits paid by the employer for the same or similar work performed by individuals without disabilities.
+CMS and the Social Security Administration have promoted the employment of individuals with disabilities through implementation of the Ticket to Work and Work Incentives Improvement Act of 1999 (TWWIIA).
+TWWIIA strengthened the employment options for people with disabilities by instituting a Medicaid Buy-In option enabling workers to retain Medicaid health care benefits and by creating the Ticket to Work program under which the Social Security

+Administration provides beneficiaries with a Ticket they may use to obtain the services and jobs they need from newly designated Employment Networks.